akoeth-portfolio/webshop-example/README.md

 The Website can be reached with the following link: https://duke-wellington-example-app.herokuapp.com/

-Technologies
+Technologies used:
 Ruby 2.5.1

 Rails 5.2.1

-React-rails - The App is using React components for the shopping cart.
+React-rails - The App is using React components for the shopping cart

-Redux - A state container for our components.
+Redux - A state container for our components

-GraphQL - An implementation of GraphQL using the graphql gem.
+GraphQL - An implementation of GraphQL using the graphql gem

-Graphiql - Graphiql is an in-browser IDE for exploring GraphQL.
+Graphiql - Graphiql is an in-browser IDE for exploring GraphQL

-SQLite3 for development and PostgreSQL for production.
+SQLite3 for development and PostgreSQL for production